dahalprabhu/Quick-Share/README.md

 To run this website download the code or clone this repo from https://github.com/dahalprabhu/Quick-Share.git in your terminal.
-You should have Django installed in your system, then run the following migration command. python manage.py makemigrations python manage.py migrate
+You should have Django installed in your system, then run the following migration command.
+'python manage.py makemigrations'
+'python manage.py migrate'

 Now, run 'python manage.py runserver' to deploy the website in your localhost.